mongodb/specifications/source/retryable-writes/tests/README.rst

    2. only run against replica sets as mongos does not propagate the NoWritesPerformed label to the drivers.

+   3. be run against server versions 6.0 and above.

    Additionally, this test requires drivers to set a fail point after an ``insertOne`` operation but before the subsequent retry.
 Drivers that are unable to set a failCommand after the CommandSucceededEvent SHOULD use